 "Renan's life of Jesus is mere froth.
 It does not touch Strauss, the real antiquarian.
-Two things stand out as personal living touches in the life of Christ,-the woman taken in adultery,-the most beautiful story in literature. and the woman at the well.
+Two things stand out as personal living touches in the life of Christ,-the woman taken in adultery,-the most beautiful story in literature, and the woman at the well.
 How strangely true is this last, to Indian life!
-A woman, coming to draw water, finds, seated at the well-side, a yellow-clad monk.
-He asks her for water.
-Then He teaches her, and does a little went to say that the religion of Christianity had originated in the island went to say that the religion of Christianity had originated in the island of Crete and in connection with this gave him two European words,-one of which was Therapeutæ-which it declared, were derived from Sanskrit Therapeutæ meant sons (from the Sanskrit putra) of the Theras, or Buddhist monks.
+A woman, coming to draw water, finds, seated at the well-side, a yellow-clad monk. asks her for water.
+Then He teaches her, and does a little went to say that the religion of Christianity had originated in the island of Crete and in connection with this gave him two European words,-one of which was Therapeutx-which it declared, were derived from Sanskrit.
+Therapeutæ meant sons (from the Sanskrit putra) of the Theras, or Buddhist monks.
 From this the Swami was to understand that Christianity had originated in a Buddhist mission.
 The old man added "The proofs are all here," pointing to the ground.
 "Dig and you will see!"

 As he awoke, feeling that this was no common dream, the Swami rose, and tumbled out on deck.
 Here he met an officer, turning in from his watch.
 "What o'clock is it?"-said the Swami.
 "Midnight!"-was the answer.
-"Where are we?"-he then said; when to his astonishment the answer.
 "Where are we?"-he then said; when, to his astonishment, the answer came back-"fifty miles off Crete!"